Beetle Coin Price Tops $0.0003 on Major Exchanges (BEET)

-Beetle Coin (CURRENCY:BEET) traded 2.8% higher against the U.S. dollar during the one day period ending at 22:00 PM Eastern on October 2nd.
-Beetle Coin has a total market cap of $84,464.83 and approximately $2,171.00 worth of Beetle Coin was traded on exchanges in the last day.
-During the last week, Beetle Coin has traded 3.2% lower against the U.S. dollar.
-One Beetle Coin coin can currently be purchased for $0.0003 or 0.00000001 BTC on popular exchanges.
+Beetle Coin (CURRENCY:BEET) traded up 0.2% against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on October 8th.
+Beetle Coin has a market cap of $89,136.29 and approximately $5,357.00 worth of Beetle Coin was traded on exchanges in the last 24 hours.
+One Beetle Coin coin can currently be purchased for approximately $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
+Over the last seven days, Beetle Coin has traded 9% higher against the U.S. dollar.

 - TerraCredit (CREDIT) traded 14.6% lower against the dollar and now trades at $0.0038 or 0.00000008 BTC.